LimJiaJing/cz4010-project-python/README.md

 ```
 * Gojek ends up finding the wrong intersection while Grab still arrives at the correct intersection
 ![v2.0-1](img/v2.0-1.png)
+Note: The NaN values is due to the intersection Gojek arrived by containing the invalid phone numbers used for padding
 * Gojek is able to find out that Grab cheated
 ![v2.0-2](img/v2.0-2.png)